wp-plugins/smugbuy/readme.txt

 = 1.1.2 =
 * Added option to open the "buy" link in a new window.
-* Verified working with WordPress 3.1
+* Verified compatibility with WordPress 3.1.

 = 1.1.1 =
 * Added the ability to customize the links using a css file.
 The feature is disabled by default and can be enabled in the SmugBuy options panel.